ADACS-Australia/HWSA-2022/_episodes/03-BestPracticesInComputing.md

 > {: .output}
 {: .solution}

-From this you can see that we have given you a simple csv that for each metortie has an ID, a mass, and a recorded position in latitude and logitude.
+From this you can see that we have given you a `.csv` file recording meteorites that have landed in Australia.
-We shall use this csv as an example of how to investigate data, confirm that they are valid and see if we can get any results.

-There are few ways that we can read in the this csv in Python.
-A fairly manual way is using the csv module like so
+The four columns represent an ID, a mass, and a recorded position in latitude and longitude.

+We'll use python for our visualization, so we begin by reading the file with python.
+Reproducing the above quick summary in python we would write a script like the following:

 ```
+# the csv library has a lot of read/write functions for csv files
 import csv

 csv_list = []

 # opening the CSV file
 with open('Australian_Metorite_Landings.csv', mode ='r') as file:
   # read the CSV file
   csv_reader = csv.reader(file)

-  # loop over each line and record it
+  # loop over the lines in the file and add each to our list
   for line in csv_reader:
         csv_list.append(line)

-# print the first 10 lines
+# print the first 10 lines to ensure that we are on the right track.
 print(csv_list[:10])
 ```
 {: .language-python}